 Amsterdam is one of the most popular cities to visit in Europe, and that combined with the narrow, canal-lined streets and the fact that many of the city’s top attractions are located close together means that Amsterdam deals with very heavy crowds.

-Especially if you’re visiting in the spring or summer, be prepared to share the city with thousands of other tourists.
+Especially if you’re visiting in the spring or summer (like during tulip season, for example), be prepared to share the city with thousands of other tourists.

 Wear very comfortable shoes–you’ll be walking a lot.